 It’s also a good idea to check with your bank and see what kind of options they have for you when traveling outside the country.
 In general chip-and-PIN cards are widely accepted because of the security they provide in the transaction payments with the digit PIN number like Visa and Mastercard.
 If your card doesn’t have a PIN be sure to carry with you one of these cards whenever traveling internationally.

 It’s crucial to call your bank before you leave and tell them where are you gonna be and for how long.
 If you don’t do so your card may be blocked for security reasons.
-Banks may suspect a fraud and that an unusual transaction is taking place when you use your credit cards abroad.
+Banks may suspect

 I always keep a record like a copy of all of my credit cards account details and payments and keep the emergency numbers at hand.
 I also make sure to store my receipts somewhere safe where there is less chance of losing them.
 You never know when you’re going to need them to clarify some payments with the customs or your bank when you get back home.
-The best advice is to store the copies of your documents in a cloud storage online or to email them to yourself.
+The best advice is to store the copies of your documents in cloud storage online or to email them to yourself.
 If they are stolen or lost, you can react more quickly.

 It all depends on the country visited.
-If it is card-friendly then you should pay with a card instead of cash and in that case look for the ones that don’t charge a foreign transaction fee.
+If it is card-friendly, then you should pay with a card instead of cash and in that case look for the ones that don’t charge a foreign transaction fee.